Can CBD Help with Perimenopausal Blood Pressure, Heart Palpitations, and other Cardio Issues?

 - First, most of that was from synthetic estrogens or horse-derived hormones.

 - Secondly, much of the original 2002 study that scared women silly has been discredited.

 Read the full estradiol review here to get to the bottom of it.

 Get ready to get angry.

-All those studies show a date in the early 2000's when millions of women were mislead.
+All those studies show a date in the early 2000s when millions of women were misled.